tptrann324/esp32-embedded-vehicle-control-system/README.md

 - Deadzone filtering to avoid joystick drift
 - Failsafe implementation to automatically stop the car upon connection loss
 - Isolate power supplies for ESP32 receiver and motors to prevent voltage drops
+- Isolate the information output to avoid delaying the main execution flow.

 ## **Hardware**
 - 2 x ESP32